wkalt/puppetdb/doc/api/v1/groups.markdown

 #### Error Responses

 This operation can return any of the errors that could be returned to a PUT request on this same endpoint.
-See above for details on these responses.
+See [above](#response-format) for details on these responses.
-Note that 409 and 412 responses to POST requests can include errors that were caused by the group's children, whereas a group being created with a PUT request cannot have any children.
+Note that 409 and 412 responses to POST requests can include errors that were caused by the group's children, but a group being created with a PUT request cannot have any children.